joeky888/dotfile/Misc/gre.md

 5. To sum up, although both [view A] and [view B] present valid arguments in the debate over [topic], [your view] ultimately offers the most balanced and effective approach.
-   By addressing [key issue] and incorporating elements of both perspectives, this stance provides a sustainable and pragmatic solution to the challenge at hand.
+   By addressing [key issue] and incorporating elements of both perspectives, this stance provides a sustainable and pragmatic approach to the challenge at hand.

 ## 心裡學主義